Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 * By default ink! stores all storage struct fields under a single storage cell (`Packed` layout)

 NOTE:
+- we talked about the kv database that the storage is, now how is it used precisely
 - Types that can be stored entirely under a single storage cell are called Packed Layout
 - by default ink! stores all storage struct fields under a single storage cell
 - as a consequence message interacting with the contract storage will always need to read and decode the entire contract storage struct